Castellania (Valletta): Department and Ministry for Health

 The building became the seat of the Chief Government Medical Officer in 1895.
 This took place on 10 April 1895, when Gerald Strickland transferred into the building the head office of the Public Health Department, which in 1937 combined them as the Medical and Health Department.

 Between 1904 and 1906, the Malta Fever Commission (MFC) worked in the Castallania, and on 14 June 1905 the physician Sir Themistocles Zammit discovered the cause behind the Mediterranean fever (known also by various names) while working there.
 The fever was first traced in Malta to British soldiers fighting against the French occupation of Malta.

 In June 1904, during the experiments, Zammit learned that a Maltese family of five members became simultaneously ill after consuming fresh unpasteurized milk from goats.
 He went on to purchase healthy goats and tested them, and at one point also kept them on the first floor of the Castellania (then known as the public health building or the variants).
 Zammit was successful in the discovery of the disease.
 David Bruce, who led the MFC, discouraged the experiments when proposed by Zammit.
 However, when the experiment concluded in the discovery, Bruce tried to discredit Zammit by taking the merit for himself.
 Information about the role of Zammit was kept low profile or ignored.
 The fever was renamed after Bruce, as brucellosis.
 The MFC managed to find cure and ways to eradicate the fever, but had a hard time since there was lack of cooperation with sellers and consumers of milk; some dismissing or ignoring the finding.
 It was under control by 1938, with the enforcement of standard procedures of pasteurizing milk.
 However, slaughtering of infected animals continued throughout the 20th century and there was another rising challenge for the department in 1994 and 1995.

-The laboratory on the Castellania's second floor, intiailly used by the Malta Fever Commission, was restored and converted into The Brucellosis Museum in 1980, and it is now open to the public by appointment.
+The laboratory on the Castellania's second floor, initially used by the Malta Fever Commission, was restored and converted into The Brucellosis Museum in 1980, and it is now open to the public by appointment.

 During WWII, the Health Department dealt with several contagious illnesses attributed to the mass sharing of buildings and war shelters.
 The buildings close to the Castellania were hit by air bombings.
 The Castellania was damaged together with the next door Casa Dorell during one of the bombardments on 4 April 1942.
 The Castellania suffered damage on the side of the prison up to a fraction of the front façade.